epic-open-source/seismometer/docs/user_guide/index.rst

          score_col: str,  # the model output column (score)
          thresholds: tuple[float], # a list of thresholds to consider *,
-         per_context: bool # if the visualization should group the scores inside a context ) -> plt.Figure:
+         per_context: bool # if a plot groups scores by context ) -> plt.Figure:
       xcol = "age"
       ycol = "num_procedures"